ropensci/roweb/_posts/2014-11-10-open-data-growth.md

 * Website: http://treebase.org/
 * R package: `treebase`

-TreeBASE is a database of phylogenetic trees, had a total of 1515 trees as of 2013, and has been growing at a good pace.
+TreeBASE is a database of phylogenetic trees, had a total of 1515 new trees added in 2013, and has been growing at a good pace.
+Note that these aren't numbers of total phylogenetic trees, but _new trees added each year_ - we couldn't get our hands on total number of trees by year.
+The current number of total trees as of 2015-03-10 is 12,817.

 ```r